EyasuTeshome/shifttracker/job-search/search-for-a-job-online-and-add-it-to-your-huntr-board.md

 # Search for a job online and add it to your Huntr board

-# Search for a job online and add it to your Huntr board

 ## Learning objectives

 - Select fitting jobs to apply to from a list of available positions.